dimolinadicrespo/file-import-app/README.md

 ### Important Notes

-    In this version of laravel something strange happens with json paging.
+- In this version of laravel something strange happens with json pagination.

-    In the class
+- In the class
 ```
     vendor/laravel/framework/src/Illuminate/Http/Resources/Json/PaginatedResourceResponse.php

 ```
-    For the correct functioning of the table listing you have to replace line 29
+- For the correct functioning of the table listing you have to replace line 29

 ```
     return is_array($item) ?
 Arr::get($item, 'resource') : $item->resource;
 ```
  by
 ```
     return is_array($item) ?
 Arr::get($item, 'resource') : $item;
 ```